bsnjoy/bitcoin_logo_decode/README.md

 **addr.txt** - contain all of the addresses from two above transactions
 **bitcoin.raw** - raw data after base58 decoding of addresses and removing first byte and last 4 digits used for crc.
 **bitcoin.jpg** - decoded image
-**c** - main programm which generates bitcoin.jpg and bitcoin.raw from addr.txt
+**main.py** - main programm which generates bitcoin.jpg and bitcoin.raw from addr.txt
 **base58.py** - program for base58 encoding from https://github.com/keis/base58/blob/master/base58.py

 Run with python3: